Quad4-Software/.github/profile/README.md

 or check out the [LXMFY bot framework](https://github.com/lxmfy/LXMFy).

-# Developing Skiptrace OSINT Platform
+# Developing Skiptrace Intelligence Platform

 Skiptrace is a next-generation affordable OSINT platform with a few GIS elements, team collaboration features, and various other features to aid in ethical investigations, research and intelligence.
 Built for journalists, investigators and intel professionals.